Message from the Chairman's deskFont Size T T

 Practicing theories and tools

 All academic programs presuppose that the students acquire a certain level of understanding of theories and study methodology.
-At IU School of Business, we focus on how the theories can be applied and used to put observations in society and the private and public sectors in context.
+At IUPS School of Business, we focus on how the theories can be applied and used to put observations in society and the private and public sectors in context.
 We strive to teach theories in such a way that they become an integrated part of your learning.
 The goal is not primarily to satisfy formal exam requirements but to identify their value as vehicles towards understanding and developing a business in its societal environment.

 Knowledge acquired primarily to pass an exam is often soon forgotten.
 To become part of a person’s competence she or he needs to have experienced the relevance of the knowledge/the theory and how it can make a difference in a specific context.
 Even better, knowledge that the student him or herself explores or discovers tend to last!
-At IU School of Business, we have replaced most classical exam sessions by assessing our students through presentations and defence of their findings in the team and individually.
+At IUPS School of Business, we have replaced most classical exam sessions by assessing our students through presentations and defence of their findings in the team and individually.
 This comes closer to the needs in daily operations.

 Specialization options for DIM students are: